mailcow/mailcow-dockerized-docs/docs/prerequisite-dns.md

 - [Dmarcian](https://dmarcian.com/)

 !!!
 Tip

-The services may provide you with a TXT record, which you would insert into your DNS records as the provider specifies.
-This record will give you details about spam-classified mails by your domain.
-However, please ensure to read the providers documentation from the service you choose, as this process may vary and not all providers may use a TXT record.
+These services may provide you with a TXT record you need to insert into your DNS records as the provider specifies.
+Please ensure to read the providers documentation from the service you choose as this process may vary.

-### Email Test for SPF, DKIM and DMARC:
+### Email test for SPF, DKIM and DMARC:

-To test send an email to the email `check-auth at verifier.port25.com` and wait for a reply.
-You will get a report back that looks like the following:
+To run a rudimentary email authentication check, send a mail to `check-auth at verifier.port25.com` and wait for a reply.
+You will find a report similar to the following:

 ```
 ==========================================================